Alex Hawke: Political views

 Hawke is a member of the Centre-Right faction of the Liberal Party.

 Hawke is a personal opponent of same-sex marriage, and in the debate said that he does "not hold a view that people should not be treated equally under the law".
 He claimed that the family unit is the bedrock of society and that same sex marriage undermines that.
 He called for a conscience vote in parliament on the issue.
 He was reported to have abstained from the final vote on the Marriage Amendment (Definition and Religious Freedoms) Act 2017, which legalised same-sex marriage.

 Through his position in the ministry he has called for closer ties to the Pacific region, and to assist them with development.
 Hawke said that "their prosperity is our prosperity".
 He has supported the shake up of foreign aid which involves a reduction of the foreign aid budget, and according to critics, will allow China more influence in the Pacific region.
 However these new closer ties did not require further action on climate change despite the calls from Pacific leaders for Australia to reduce their carbon emissions to help the low lying Pacific islands.

 Hawke has been consistent in his views of limiting the government responses to climate change.
-In his speeches for the introduction of the Gillard Government's carbon tax, Hawke spoke about the action not being sufficient to affect a meaningful change and therefore should not be done.
+In his speeches for the introduction of the Gillard government's carbon tax, Hawke spoke about the action not being sufficient to affect a meaningful change and therefore should not be done.
 He has also claimed that no one has done more to negate the effects of regional climate change than Australia, a claim the Pacific nations reject.

 Hawke declined to intervene as the assistant immigration minister in the case of an intellectually disabled woman who was being cared for in the home by her family in her application for permanent residency.
 The decision of the immigration department would have meant a return to her country of origin where she had no family and likely institutionalization.

 On 14 January 2022, Hawke exercised personal ministerial powers under sections 133C(3) and 116(1)(e)(i) of the Migration Act 1958 to cancel the visa of No.1 ranked ATP tennis player Novak Djokovic a few days prior to the commencement of the 2022 Australian Open Grand Slam.
-The visa was cancelled on "health and good order grounds" and on 16 January Djokovic was deported once all legal challenges were exhausted.
+The visa was cancelled on "health and good order grounds" and on 16 January Djokovic was removed from Australia once all legal challenges were exhausted.